gab-pike/astrolog/README.md

 skipped gracefully without it.

 License note: pyswisseph / Swiss Ephemeris are AGPL for non-commercial use.
-Fine for self-hosting; keep it open if you ever publish it.

 ## Deploy on TrueNAS (Docker Compose)